 Unabashedly liberal.
 Quick to point out what he views as common sense, nonsensical or hypocritical.
 And unperturbed by criticism if he’s convinced that he’s on the right side.

-That’s a quick take on finance and real estate lawyer Greg Taylor, who for 12 years has been a state senator representing District 33, a pocket of inner suburbs on the Near Northwestside of Indianapolis.
+That’s a quick take on finance and real estate lawyer Greg Taylor, in his fourth term as a state senator representing District 33, a pocket of inner suburbs on the Near Northwestside of Indianapolis.
 The district, which runs from the southern reaches of Meridian Kessler to the outskirts of Eagle Creek, is one of the Senate’s most racially and economically diverse.
 It is also one of the Senate’s safest seats for Democrats; Republicans last contested it in 2000.

 After the general election in 2020 – and yet another shellacking that left Democrats still badly outnumbered by Republican supermajorities in both chambers of the General Assembly – Taylor became minority leader, the top Democratic position in the Senate, replacing the more low-key Tim Lanane of Anderson; Taylor became first Black legislator ever to lead a caucus in the Indiana General Assembly.